As small business owners, we cannot become so bogged down in the minutiae of business that we don’t see the forest for the trees.

 Involving family is also important from a teaching perspective, especially if you have children.

-9. Find time for fitness Personally speaking, this is the single most challenging part of business ownership for me, and I’m terrible at it.
+Personally speaking, this is the single most challenging part of business ownership for me, and I’m terrible at it.
 In my prior life as an attorney, I became used to sitting all day long.
 I was either thinking, writing, strategizing, meeting, deposing or reading, and I did all of it in a chair.

 Today, I have all the flexiblity I want and I still find it hard to get to the gym.
 But there is a distinct difference between how I feel when I’ve worked out and how I feel when I don’t, and I prefer the former.
 And so does my business.